 As far as writing instruction is concerned, it is simply not attended to.
 For example, the three most powerful teaching practices identified by research are typically missing.
 Teachers receive no guidance on how to teach about the processes involved in writing.
 There is nothing about strategy instruction and typically no subsequent suggestions for craft study and functional grammar teaching.
 Finally, there is no advice about how to set distant, product and process writing goals (Young & Ferguson 2021).
 Put simply, they are reading schemes which happen to supply a collection of writing tasks.

 Reading instruction ends up dominating the writing classroom

 In these units of work, writing is largely appropriated to serve reading and reading comprehension.
 The claim made by the authors of these commercial schemes that reading and writing are attended to equally is, in our view, simply not true.
+This is a problem when you consider that writing is probably the most cognitively demanding and complex thing children are asked to learn at school (Young & Ferguson 2022).
 Most worryingly, they promote the misconception that teachers can use the materials to teach writing effectively.
 Research has pointed this out as a major flaw of a book planning approach (Young & Ferguson 2021).

 Children spend most of their time being taught the content for the assigned writing tasks, and not how writers write